Cowboy Church Bass

 how the Christian fish came about?

-over there that are Christian, they've got assigned to, you know?
-It's a crazy
+are Christian, they've got assigned to, you know?
+It's a crazy reality of life.

+truth.
 And people hated him and loved him for it.
-And somebody's reality allowed him
+And somebody's reality

-to kill it.
+allowed him to kill it.
 Kill him for you.
-It's a pretty crazy
+It's a pretty crazy world.

 Prayer Request